 * Fed statement due at 1800 GMT

-* Rate rise priced in, focus on policy outlook
+* Fed rate hike priced in, focus on monetary policy outlook

-In other precious metals, silver XAG= was up 0.1 percent at $16.88 an ounce after hitting a seven-week high of $16.95 on Tuesday.
+In other precious metals, silver XAG= fell 0.2 percent to $16.83 an ounce.
+It hit a seven-week high of $16.95 in the previous session.

 Add a Comment